Skip to content

 Carers breaks and support

-While a short break often means the person you care for is either looked after by someone else or takes part in an activity, sometimes the carer and the person they care for might want to go on holiday or take part in an activity together or with other people as this can provide a break from the usual routine of caring.
+Usually, a short break means the person you care for is supported by someone else or takes part in an activity on their own.
+But sometimes you might prefer to take a break together—for example, by going on holiday or joining an activity as a pair or with others.
+This can still give you both a change of scenery and a break from your usual caring routine.

 If you or the person you care for are not eligible for support, or if you choose not to have an assessment or support provided by Adult Social Care, there are still opportunities for you to have a short break from caring, for example: